 The hotel itself, although on the services is far enough away from the main services building.
 It has its own car park, which is free for residents when you give your reg number to reception and has an adequate amount of disabled parking spaces.

 One concern was road noise given its proximity to the motorway, we didn’t hear a thing!

 As expected, the hotel was basic.
 There’s no restaurant, but they have a deal with food retailers in the main service area where you can get breakfast at a reduced rate.
 If you want an evening meal, head into Gretna or there’s a Burger King and Harry Ramsden’s on the site.

 The hotel has free wi-fi and snacks available from reception, apart from that what else do you really need for an overnight stop?

-Access around the hotel was fine as it’s all on ground floor level.
+Access to the hotel was fine as it’s all on the ground floor level.
 We were impressed with reception who enquired about guests with disabilities in case they needed to be evacuated.

 When we booked there were no accessible rooms available, but we knew Bridget with my help would survive one night.

 In our room, the bed was comfortable, high enough for Bridget and clean.
 In the room, there was a TV with Freeview, tea and coffee making facilities, hairdryer and a trouser press, not that we used it.

 Unfortunately, our bathroom had a bath which meant Bridget couldn’t use it, be we got around it!